andy-maier/python-garbagetracker/docs/background.rst

 the worst case assumption in mind, i.e. that it is used by an infinitely running piece of code.

-The important aspects around object release are:
+The remainder of this section explains the issues with uncollectable and garbage objects caused during object release and how to address them:

-* :term:`Uncollectable objects` have issues:
+* Issues with :term:`uncollectable objects`:

-  - They usually stay around until the Python process terminates.
+  - They often stay around until the Python process terminates, and thus can be considered memory leaks.

   - The garbage collector attempts to release them again and again on every collection run of its last generation, causing repeated unnecessary